N) Provisions, contingent liabilities and contingent assets

 h.
 The Company has not allotted any shares as fully paid by way of bonus shares during the five year period immediately preceding the respective balance sheet date.

 i.
-During the period of previous five years immediately preceding the respective balance sheet date, the Company has bought back 14,987,846 equity shares under Buy-back Plan 2019.
+During the period of previous five years immediately preceding the respective balance sheet date, the Company has bought back 14,987,846 equity shares under Buy-back Plan 2019 and 1,000 RPS in financial year 2023-24.

 (a) Capital reserve